Kerma culture: Religious and spiritual tradition

 The religious tradition of the Kerma culture was markedly distinct from later Napatan and Meroitic traditions, likely as a result of the Egyptianization that occurred during the New kingdom where polytheism was introduced into Upper Nubia.
-During the Classical Kerma period animals were represented in their full form, without anthropomorphic characterisations more associated with Egyptian polythiestic tradition.
+During the Classical Kerma period animals were represented in their full form, without anthropomorphic characterisations more associated with Egyptian polytheistic tradition.
 Some scholars believe the Kermans had an animistic view as evidenced by them treating Jebel Barkal as a sacred site, a tradition that would be passed on to New Kingdom Egyptians.
 Indigenous Upper Nubian deities such as Apedamak evolved out of the Kerma culture where there was reverence for non-anthropomorphic lions and animals during the Classical Kerma period, which were later deified in a polytheistic anthropomorphic fashion during the Meroitic period.
 Amulets were also common and certain amulets seemed to depict mythical creatures.
 The likely animistic nature of the Kerma culture shows similarities to other traditional African religions.